DZNS/RazorNode/README.md

 APIs supported by RazorNode: 6

 ### Author's Notes
-- RazorNode is written in ES6.
+- ~~RazorNode is written in ES6.
 It's currently transpiled into ES5 for supporting `0.12.x`.
 At some point, I'll remove the transpiled files from the repo and change things to use the ES6 files.
-However, if you'd like to keep using transpiled versions, simply install the `babel-cli` and run `npm run build`.
+However, if you'd like to keep using transpiled versions, simply install the `babel-cli` and run `npm run build`.~~
+- RazorNode is now completely based on the ES6 syntax.
+NodeJS 5.x is recommended.
 - RazorNode is a 3rd party implementation.
 I'm a RazorPay customer.
 I do not work for or at RazorPay and I'm in no way affiliated with them.

 ### Feature Requests, Issues & Pull Requests